Fine Needle Aspiration (Fine Needle Biopsy) Procedure

 Drawbacks of fine needle aspiration

-Another drawback of fine needle aspiration is the needle can miss a tumor and take a sample of normal cells instead.
+With both fine needle aspiration and core needle biopsy, the needle can miss a tumor and take a sample of normal cells instead.

-If this happens, the biopsy will show cancer doesn’t exist when in fact, it does.
+If this happens, the biopsy will show benign (not cancer) results, when in fact, cancer is present.
 This is called a false negative result and delays diagnosis.
 The false negative rate of fine needle aspirations of lumps that can be felt is low, about 2-4 percent [6,9-10].

 Sometimes, even if the correct area is sampled, not enough cells are removed to be able to tell if there’s cancer.
-So, a fine needle aspiration that doesn’t find cancer may need to be followed up with a core needle biopsy or a surgical biopsy.
+So, a fine needle aspiration that doesn’t find cancer may need to be followed up with a core needle biopsy or a surgical breast biopsy.

 The cells removed by fine needle aspiration must also be checked by an experienced breast cytopathologist, and not all hospitals have one.